 About the Division Matrix Calculator

-This calculator performs matrix division by turning it into a stable matrix multiplication problem.
-Given matrices A and B, it computes A ÷ B as A × B⁻¹ when B is square and invertible.
-If B is not invertible or not square, it uses a pseudoinverse.
-A pseudoinverse generalizes the inverse for rectangular or rank-deficient matrices.
+This calculator performs matrix division by turning it into a matrix multiplication problem.
+Given matrices A and B, right division computes A ÷ B as A × B⁻¹ when B is square and invertible.
+Left division computes A B as A⁻¹ × B when A is square and invertible.
+The inverse is found by Gauss–Jordan elimination with partial pivoting, the same method a textbook uses to row-reduce a matrix beside an identity.

 The Mechanics Behind Division Matrix

-- Square invertible case: Compute B⁻¹ and multiply A × B⁻¹ to get the quotient.
+- Right division: Invert the square divisor B, then compute A × B⁻¹ to get the quotient.

 Equations Used by the Division Matrix Calculator